Yang-Tang/shiny_course_project/Pitch.md

 Picture matching game is a very famous memory challenge game that player click on the different cards to find pairs of matching pictures.

-In this simple [Shiny deploy of matching game](http://doubletang.shinyapps.io/shiny_course_project/), I use digits (from 1 to 9) instead of pictures.
-The mission for player is trying to uncover all the pairs of digits using as few guesses as possible.
+In this simple [Shiny deploy of matching game](http://doubletang.shinyapps.io/shiny_course_project/), digits (from 1 to 9) are used instead of pictures.
+The player's mission is to uncover all the pairs of digits using as few guesses as possible.

 App Structure
 ========================================================